H. B. Beal Secondary School: Arts

 In 2009 Beal was granted a specialized program in performing arts by the Thames Valley District School Board called the Specialist High Skills Major (SHSM).
 Students who are accepted into the program are required to take specific courses so when they graduate they receive a special seal on their diploma saying they majored in Performing Arts in high school.
 The school now holds an annual gala to thank their many sponsors for their generosity.

 The H. B. Beal student council is also highly involved in the school and the community with such events as the S.C.R.O.O.G.E Campaign, which is a canned food drive that benefits the Salvation Army.
 In 2008, the staff and students collected over 8000 cans for those in need.

-On the evening of January 12, 2012 a celebration gala was held to celebrate the 100th anniversary of the school.
-London's mayor Joe Fontana as well as MP Susan Truppe and MPP Deb Matthews were in attendance, speaking to an audience of about 1,000.
-A performance by students from the school's Musical Theatre followed suit.
-This is in addition to the official 100th anniversary which will be held from May 31 to June 3.
+On the evening of January 12, 2012, a celebration gala was held to celebrate the 100th anniversary of the school.
+London mayor Joe Fontana, MP Susan Truppe, and MPP Deb Matthews were in attendance, speaking to an audience of about 1,000.
+A performance by students from the school's Musical Theatre followed.